Skip to main content

 The interaction between these two laws creates a dual set of requirements for many wellness programs.
 A program might be perfectly compliant with HIPAA’s rules for incentives but still face scrutiny under the ADA if it is deemed coercive.
 The essential distinction lies in their primary trigger.

 HIPAA’s wellness rules are activated when a program offers a reward based on your ability to meet a specific health outcome.
-The ADA’s rules are activated the moment a program requires you to answer disability-related questions or undergo a medical exam, such as a or a health risk assessment.
+The ADA’s rules are activated the moment a program requires you to answer disability-related questions or undergo a medical exam, such as a biometric screening or a health risk assessment.

 This dual framework ensures comprehensive protection.
 HIPAA protects your wallet from discriminatory pricing within your health plan, while the ADA protects your right to privacy and autonomy regarding your personal health information in the workplace.